siberian-fast-food/alogger/doc/README.md

 **Using macroses:**
 you can use only .hrl file like this
 <pre>-include_lib("alog.hrl")</pre>
-and you will get standart ?DBG/?INFO/?ERROR/... (you can find out more information in [`alog.hrl`](alog/hrl.md)).
+and you will get standart ?DBG/?INFO/?ERROR/... (you can find out more information in [`alog`](alog.md) module, which contains function that mimic macroses names and arguments).
 Or you can also engage our parse transformation:
 <pre>
 -include_lib("alog.hrl").
 -compile({parse_transform, alog_pt}).